Guide on Sending New Year Newsletter and Ideas on What To Include

 According to another survey, 33% of Americans celebrate New Year’s Eve, and 30% celebrate New Year’s Day.
 This is no small number!
 And these people celebrate both New Year’s Eve and New Year’s Day twice.
 This means that you have quite an engaged audience ready for your New Year newsletter campaign.

-New Year plans survey with the top three answers being no plans, staying at home with family, and partying and going out
+New Year plans survey with the top three answers being staying at home with family, partying, and hosting a party

 Source: CivicScience

 Here’s another survey from CivicScience.
-They asked Americans about their New Year plans in 2021 and 2022.
+They asked Americans about their New Year plans going into 2024.
 As you can see, despite the pandemic being over, the staying-in tendency is still present.
-The number of people intending to stay at home for the New Year’s celebration actually rose from 30% the previous year to 35% in 2022.
+The number of people intending to stay at home for the New Year’s celebration actually rose from 35% the previous year to 53% in 2023.
 All of these people are still celebrating.
 For you, it means you still can get some profit out of New Year email campaigns:

 • If most people stay in for New Year, they might go online shopping out of boredom — and that’s your time to shine and promote holiday discount codes on your products and other online events.